salsadigitalauorg/scaffold-toolkit/README.md

 2. CI/CD integration selection
 3. Hosting environment selection
 4. SSH key fingerprint (for CircleCI)
+5. Scripts directory and .twig_cs.php update confirmation

+The installer will show a final review of all changes and ask for confirmation before proceeding.

 ### Non-Interactive Mode
 Specify all required options for automated installation: